jjarv001/fmgaRevamp/collections/_services/education.md

   - Land Stewardship/Planning
   - Hands-on experience

 This is a condensed course.
 It wont't teach you everything, but it is a great starting point for individuals looking to expand their knowledge on mushrooms and fungi in general.
-You'll spend a fair amount of time in a classroom setting, as well as some time outdoors (weather permitting) inoculating logs.
+You'll spend a fair amount of time in a classroom setting, as well as some time outdoors (weather permitting) inoculating logs and checking out our operation.

 # Future Courses